Last updated: December 2019

 Application process: (for professional registration)

-- See Becoming an MVMA Veterinarian Member Note: Most internationally-educated veterinarians will follow the Graduates of Non-Accredited Veterinary Colleges pathway.
+- See Becoming an MVMA Member Note: Most internationally-educated veterinarians will follow the Graduates of Non-Accredited Veterinary Colleges pathway.

 - Conducted by the National Examining Board (NEB) (see above).